Prince Andrew has given an unprecedented interview to the BBC about his relationship with US financier and convicted sex offender Jeffrey Epstein.

 In July 2019 he was charged in New York with further allegations of sex trafficking and conspiracy and was due to face trial next year.

-He pleaded not guilty to all the charges but if convicted, was facing up to 45 years in prison.
+He pleaded not guilty to all the charges but was facing up to 45 years in prison if convicted.

-The duke was photographed with Epstein in New York's Central Park in late 2010 - after the tycoon had served his sentence.
+The duke was photographed with Epstein in New York's Central Park in December 2010 - after the tycoon had served his sentence.

-Footage, released by the Mail on Sunday this week, also shows Prince Andrew inside the financier's Manhattan mansion around the same time.
+Footage released by the Mail on Sunday in August showed Prince Andrew inside the financier's Manhattan mansion around the same time.

-Prince Andrew's connection to the convicted sex offender did attract criticism.
+Prince Andrew's connection to the convicted sex offender did attract criticism at the time.